atnpgo/PlexScripts/README.md

 ### lights-controller.sh

 Script used to control lights on a Phillips Hue system.
 Depends on `curl`.
-Recommended setup is adding this as a script to run in Tautuli.
+Recommended setup is adding this as a script to run in **Tautuli**.

 To obtain the ID to use for the script, follow the [basic Hue API](https://developers.meethue.com/develop/get-started-2/) tutorial to generate one.